 - Throwing athletes or weightlifters can experience glenoid labrum tears as a result of repetitive shoulder motion.

 Types of Rotator Cuff Injuries

-The labrum is made of a thick tissue that is susceptible to injury with trauma to the shoulder joint.
-The labrum also becomes more brittle with age, and can fray and tear as part of the aging process.
+The labrum is made of a thick collagenous tissue that is susceptible to injury.
+It also becomes more brittle with age and can fray and tear as part of the aging process.